brucedkyle/architectures/docs/supplychain/disasterreadiness.md

 ## Action Guide

-From a high-level perspective, there are several main steps your organization can take to drive innovation and move toward a digital supply chain:
+## Action Guide

+From a high-level perspective, the **Action Guide** represents a future state for organizations considering a comprehensive commitment.
+The idea is to outline a set steps that can be prioritized to reach that future state by adding new functionality to your existing systems.

 - Automation
 - Sustainability